haplotype/idul/README.md

 IDUL (iterative dispersion update to fit linear mixed model) is designed for multi-omics analysis where each SNPs are tested for association with many phenotypes.
 IDUL has both theoretical and practical advantages over the Newton-Raphson method.

 ## Current version
 Version 0.83 was first compiled on 23 May 2024.
 Linux exectuable can be downloaded from above, or from http://www.haplotype.org/download/idul.linux.0.83.tar.gz.
 An folder contain example files can also be downloaded from above.
 You may also choose to compile from the source code in src/, but you want to install eigen and boost packages first.

 A preprint documenting IDUL can be found here: https://biorxiv.org/cgi/content/short/2023.10.25.563975v3.
+Another preprint about computing Bayes factors for linear mixed model can be found here: https://biorxiv.org/cgi/content/short/2024.05.28.596229v1.

 ## Usage exmpales
 1) This example takes vcf file as genotypes input.
 The output contains only likelihood ratio test p-values.